Welcome to Electric Literature's submissions hub!

 For candid advice from our editors on how to make your poems, flash, graphic, and experimental narratives stand out, watch our video "How to Get Published in The Commuter."

-Recommended Reading General Fiction Submissions — Recommended Reading is CLOSED for submissions.
+General Fiction: Recommended Reading Recommended Reading is CLOSED for submissions.

 Members of Electric Literature can submit year-round.
 Join today!